The book Seven Keys to Contemporary Art - Thames & Hudson

 Description

 In a world where artists emphasize self-expression and innovation, dull intellectualism and outrage for outrage's sake, this guide aims to decode the strange and often intimidating phenomenon of “contemporary art”.
 A range of the broadest media, styles, themes, and intentions, Simon Morley offers seven different lenses through which to interpret twenty artworks, reflecting the influence of globalization and neuroscience.
-Without resorting to rigid “readings”, it encourages the reader to discover the meaning behind some of the most intriguing and debated works of art in the world.
+Without resorting to rigid “readings,” it encourages the reader to discover the meaning of some of the most intriguing and debated works of art in the world.

 The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.